-This pasta recipe comes from Neszmély, a village in Komárom-Esztergom county, which is the centre of the Neszmély wine region and can be found 70 km far from Budapest.
+This pasta recipe comes from Neszmély, a village in Komárom-Esztergom county, which is the centre of the Neszmély wine region and can be found 70 kilometres from Budapest.

 These noodles are a kind of nokedli, but instead of a plain flour batter, they are made with cottage cheese.
 The dumplings are layered or mixed up (as you like it) with fried bacon pieces and sautéed onions, topped with sour cream and grated cheese, and baked in the oven until cheese melts and turns golden brown.

 - 400 g (~14 oz) cottage cheese

 - 1 big onion, finely chopped

 Bring a large pot of salty water to a boil.